dwblair/feather-non-latching-relay/README.md

 'non-latching.ino' is Arduino code for the Adafruit Feather 32u4 + Non-Latching Relay FeatherWing

-It requires the 'Arduino-SerialCommand' library (included in this repository), and that the 'Signal' pin on Non-Latching Relay Featherwing be connected to a digital pin on the Feather (the pin # can be set in the code; default: pin #6).

 'non-latching.ino' allows for control of a relay via commands sent to the Feather over USB Serial:  turning the relay on and off, as well as turning the relay off for a set number of seconds.

 The included demo Python script demonstrates interacting with the Feather via the command line.

 See below for detailed setup and usage.

+# Requirements

+'non-latching.ino' requires the 'Arduino-SerialCommand' library (included in this repository)

+Also, the 'Signal' pin on Non-Latching Relay Featherwing must be connected to a digital pin on the Feather (the pin # can be set in the code; default: pin #6).

 # Setup